joey8angelo/obsidian-targets/README.md

 `Max Idle Time (seconds)`: The maximum amount of time that can pass without editing a file before time tracking is paused.
 The default is 30 seconds.

 `Include Comments in Word Count`: Whether comments should be included in the word count for targets.
 The default is false.

+`Show Negative Progress`: In the target view, show the negative progress towards the target.
+The default is false and will cap at 0%.

+`Show Progress History`: In the target view, show the progress history graph.
+The default is true.